dyagmurozdemir/dyagmurozdemir/_pages/research.md

 ## 4. Axiomatic Characterization of Novelty for Textual Content

-Dicle Yagmur Ozdemir, Harpreet Singh, Sumit Sarkar
+Dicle Yagmur Ozdemir, Sumit Sarkar

 Abstract: With the rapid increase in digitization, detecting novelty in textual content has become important in many applications.
 A variety of computational techniques have been